 Don’t forget to listen to some Truck Songs for Kids while you make your cake!

 Tips for making a Monster truck cake

-- If you make your frosting ahead of time or are using premade frosting, allow it to come close to room temp and whip it up as much as possible – this will make frosting a million times easier, I promise.
+- Get the temperatures right.
+Whether you make your own frosting or are using premade varieties, allow it to come close to room temp.
+Then, if using store bought, whip it up as much as possible.
+This will make the frosting a million times easier, I promise.

-- Save the cake that you remove when leveling to crumble and use as dirt for your monster truck cake.
+- Don’t throw anything away!
+The scraps that you remove when leveling can be used as dirt for your monster truck cake.
 You can also use cookie crumbs from chocolate cookies.